Repetitive strain injuries — the dark side of knitting and crochet - KnitPal

 Put an ice pack on the affected joint(s) and rest it.
 If this doesn’t help, take some ibuprofen or your health care practitioner’s advice on anti-inflammatory and pain medication, and rest for a few days.

-When we’re looking at ways to keep from getting repetitive strain injuries, it becomes apparent that posture and style of working plays huge rolls.
+When we’re looking at ways to keep from getting repetitive strain injuries, it becomes apparent that posture and style of working play huge roles.

 If you need to, get a lumbar support cushion to support your back while you are sitting.
 You can also put cushions or pillows under your arms for support — especially if you’re working on a large or heavy project.